 Ornate facade of Petit Palais in Paris with intricate architectural details.

 Get your booking confirmed instantly

-Entry into the Petit Palais Museum
+Access granted for entry into the Petit Palais Museum

-Admission to The Worth: Inventing Haute Couture temporary exhibition
+Use of a ticket for admission to The Worth: Inventing Haute Couture temporary exhibition

+Ornate facade of Petit Palais in Paris with intricate architectural details.